-The Ozarka College Associate of Science Degree in Agriculture provides graduates of the program the ability to transfer into the Arkansas State University-Jonesboro Bachelor of Science in Agriculture program at the junior level.
+The Ozarka College Associate of Science Degree in Agriculture provides graduates of the program the ability to transfer into the Arkansas State University-Jonesboro Bachelor of Science in Agriculture program at the junior level, or transfer into Arkansas Tech University in Russellville Bachelor of Science in Agriculture program.
+(See note below).
 The AS in Ag provides students with foundational agriculture classes as well as providing a firm grounding in general education coursework required for baccalaureate level studies in a wide variety of disciplines.